ChayScripts/VMware-Scripts/README.md

 # VMware
-Scripts related to VMware products
+Scripts related to VMware products.
+Please run only if you understand completely.